vuestorefront/vue-storefront/packages/core/docs/performance/other-optimizations.md

 If a critical resource needed to render a page is not on your domain, you can consider preconnecting to that domain.
 The browser will create the connections, so it's ready when the resource is needed.

-Consider adding `preconnect` or `dns-prefetch` resource hints to establish early connections to important third-party origins. `dns-prefetch` works similar as `preconnect` but has broader browser support.
+Consider adding `preconnect` or `dns-prefetch` resource hints to establish early connections to important third-party origins. `dns-prefetch` works similarly to `preconnect` but has broader browser support.

 ```javascript
 <link rel="preconnect" href="https://example.com">
 <link rel="dns-prefetch" href="https://example.com">
 ```

-To many "preconnect" will impact performance negatively, chose wisely what is really needed for quick render above the fold content.

-Additionally if you preconnect to domain that is used late, probably connection will need to be established again because browsers are closing connections not used within 10 seconds.
+In many cases, "preconnect" can negatively impact the performance, so you should make an informed decision about whether to use it or not.
+Additionally, because browsers close connections not used in the last 10 seconds, you should avoid preconnecting to a domain not used immediately.

 ## Avoid multiple redirects :blue_book: